dkjroot/iris-llm/README.md

 # IMPORTANT NOTE!

 This is not fully functional yet, in that it is not capable of anything other than chatting - it can't control your devices.
 I haven't worked on it in months and I may never finish it.
 It is useful as a tutorial if you're a python coder who wants to learn how to use local language models etc., although as it goes further out of date it becomes less relevant.
 Maybe I will return to it one day when I have some time.
-If you're here to learn, remember to check out the prototypes brach where the step-by-step stuff is.
+If you're here to learn, remember to check out the prototypes branch where the step-by-step stuff is.

 # iris-llm
-IRIS: Intelligent Residential Integration System - a mind for your home!
+The original idea for IRIS was "IRIS: Intelligent Residential Integration System - a mind for your home!".
+I still want a Jarvis... but I never made much progress after getting the voice-to-voice LLM chat working.
+It's pretty well put together and there's useful info in the prototypes branch.
+But no, it's not going to control your home!
+Here's the original readme anyway...

 This is a personal project, but maybe there'll be something that helps someone.
 It's very early in its development at the moment, but if you know a bit about python you should be able to get it running, and it'll present a voice interface to your local language models (or even GPT if you choose that option).